-- 1. On receipt of a Statement for Special Educational Needs from the Local Authority, the ALNCO will formulate an action plan of support/provision. - 2.
+- 1. On receipt of a Statement for Special Educational Needs from the Local Authority, the ALNCo will formulate an action plan of support/provision. - 2.
 Review/evaluation:

-Interim Reviews: ALNCO collects information from student's reports and requests staff comments, collates the information, discusses with the student and parents.
+Interim Reviews: ALNCo collects information from student's reports and requests staff comments, collates the information, discusses with the student and parents.
 Either:

-- i) next IEP formulated to continue to next review or
+- i) next IEPs (Individual education plans where short term targets are set) formulated to continue to next review or

 - ii) Annual review initiated early

 - 3. Annual Reviews:

-ALNCO collects information from staff, parents, carers or corporate parent child and outside agencies and collates the information prior to the annual review.
+ALNCo collects information from staff, parents, carers or corporate parent child and outside agencies and collates the information prior to the annual review.
 At the annual review, progress is discussed and either: